upb-uc4/api/hlf/scala/unsigned.md

 ```
 - pass it on to the USER that wants to sign it
 - have the USER create his signature for the "unsigned" proposal
-- receive the signature from the USER (together with the original proposal?)
+- receive the signature from the USER (together with the original proposal)

 - submit the signed proposal ("unsigned" proposal, signature)
 ```scala
 certificateConnection.submitSignedProposal(proposalBytes, signature)